MicrosoftDocs/azure-docs/articles/cosmos-db/integrated-cache.md

 ### I want to understand if my integrated cache is too small:

 Check the `IntegratedCacheHitRate`.
-If this value is high (for example, above 0.6-0.7), this is a good sign that the integrated cache is at least the right size.
+If this value is high (for example, above 0.6-0.7), this is a good sign that the integrated cache is large enough.

 If the IntegratedCacheHitRate is low, compare the `IntegratedCacheEvictedEntriesSize` and `IntegratedCacheTTLExpirationCount`.
 If `IntegratedCacheTTLExpirationCount` is much smaller than the `IntegratedCacheEvictedEntriesSize`, it may mean that you could achieve a higher `IntegratedCacheHitRate` with a larger instance size.

 ### I want to understand if my cache is too large:

 This is tougher to measure.
-In general, you should start smaller and slowly increase the dedicated gateway size until the `IntegratedCacheHitRate` stops improving.
+In general, you should start small and slowly increase the dedicated gateway size until the `IntegratedCacheHitRate` stops improving.

-If most data is evicted from the cache due to exceeding the max integrated cache retention, rather than LRU, your cache might be larger than required.
+If most data is evicted from the cache due to exceeding the `MaxIntegratedCacheStaleness`, rather than LRU, your cache might be larger than required.
 Check if `IntegratedCacheTTLExpirationCount` is nearly as large as `IntegratedCacheEvictedEntriesSize`.
 If so, you can experiment with a smaller dedicated gateway size and compare performance.

 Check the `IntegratedCacheSize`.
 Is this similar in size to the total integrated cache size?
 Approx. 70% of dedicated gateway memory can be used for caching.
 Therefore, if you have a 16 GB dedicated gateway node, you will have approximately 11 GB of memory available for caching.